GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 2. There are three main changes.

-   - a.
-Before: In the dominion of darkness, the devil had “the power of death over this subjects, holding them “in slavery by their fear of death” (Heb.
+   - Before: In the dominion of darkness, the devil had “the power of death over this subjects, holding them “in slavery by their fear of death” (Heb.
 2:15).

      After: Jesus freed them by “destroy[ing] the devil’s work” (1 Jn.
 3:8b) through his death (Heb.
 2:14).
 We are now free from the penalty of sin.

-   - b.
-Before: the devil, being “the accuser of …brothers, accuse[d] them before …God day and night (Rev. 12:10b).
+   - Before: the devil, being “the accuser of …brothers, accuse[d] them before …God day and night (Rev. 12:10b).

      After: Jesus “canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross” (Col. 2:14).